-Welcome To the Dollhouse is available in an R-rated, widescreen (1.75:1) laserdisc from Columbia/ Tristar, or a slightly better framed widescreen DVD (1.85:1), which also features a full-screen presentation on the other side, the theatrical trailer , production notes on the insert (see below) and talent filmographies for Heather Matarazzo, Brendan Sexton Jr., and Todd Solondz.
+Welcome To the Dollhouse is available as an R-rated widescreen (1.85:1) blu-ray, also available on widescreen (1.75:1) laserdisc from Columbia/ Tristar, or a slightly better framed widescreen DVD (1.85:1), which also features a full-screen presentation on the other side, the theatrical trailer, production notes on the insert (see below) and talent filmographies for Heather Matarazzo, Brendan Sexton Jr., and Todd Solondz.
 Welcome To the Dollhouse is also available as a full-screen VHS edition.
 1995, 87 mins.

 DVD Production Notes: